sakshishinde2004/customer-churn-eda/Readme.md.md

 ## 📂 Repository Contents
 - `ChurnAnalysis.ipynb` → Jupyter Notebook containing full analysis, EDA, and visualizations.
 - `README.md` → Documentation for the project.
-- `requirements.txt` → List of dependencies to run the notebook.

 ---